shakacode/react_on_rails/docs/tutorial.md

-Start work here and work through the tutorial and maybe add a simple configuration for having a different server rendering file.

 # React on Rails Basic Tutorial

+*Updated for Ruby 2.7.1, Rails 6.0.3.1, and React on Rails v12.0.0*

 This tutorial guides you through setting up a new or existing Rails app with **React on Rails**, demonstrating Rails + React + Redux + Server Rendering.
-It is updated to 11.2.1.

 After finishing this tutorial you will get an application that can do the following (live on Heroku):